ShahinSecLab/Write-Ups/Web-Attacks/sql-injection-union-retrieving-data/README.md

 - The data types of the matching columns must be compatible.
 - The database user must have permission to read the target table.

-If all of these conditions are true, the attacker can make the application display data that was never meant to be exposed.
+If all of these conditions are true, the attacker can access data from database tables that are normally hidden from the application’s users.

 ## Lab Setup